WestchesterENT Logo

 • Increased risk of stroke and diabetes

-Because it directly affects your sleep quality and oxygen levels, sleep apnea is considered one of the more serious sleep disorders and contributes to other sleep issues by impacting your health, exacerbating insomnia, and fragmenting your slumber.
+Because it directly affects your sleep quality and oxygen levels, obstructive sleep apnea is considered one of the more serious sleep disorders and contributes to other sleep issues by impacting your health, exacerbating insomnia, and fragmenting your slumber.

 How is sleep apnea treated?